ZifraTech/zifra_card/README.md

 If everithing is corect chacha will encrypt two data words and decrypt them afterwords.
 Se wawe pattern.

+## Sd Slavetest
+There is an sd slave test envirement where you can send mcc request to the sd-slave from terminal emulator.
+Fore more detail se documentation.

 ## Deployment

 Add additional notes about how to deploy this on a live system